k8gb-io/k8gb/docs/deploy_infoblox.md

 ```

 * Modify the example configuration.
 Important parameters described below:
-  * `ingressNamespace` - modify it to the namespace where the Nginx ingress controller is installed.
-In case of Rancher provisioned cluster it is `ingress-nginx`.
-If you do not have Nginx ingress preinstalled you can use `make deploy-local-ingress` to install and leave this value as `k8gb`
   * `dnsZone` - this zone will be delegated to the `edgeDNS` in your environment.
 E.g. `yourzone.edgedns.com`
   * `edgeDNSZone` - this zone will be automatically configured by k8gb to delegate to `dnsZone` and will make k8gb controlled nodes act as authoritative server for this zone.
 E.g. `edgedns.com`
   * `edgeDNSServer` stable DNS server in your environment that is controlled by edgeDNS provider e.g. Infoblox so k8gb instances will be able to talk to each other through automatically created DNS names
   * `clusterGeoTag` to geographically tag your cluster.
 We are operating `eu` cluster in this example
   * `extGslbClustersGeoTags` contains Geo tag of the cluster(s) to talk with when k8gb is deployed to multiple clusters.
 Imagine your second cluster is `us` so we tag it accordingly
   * `infoblox.enabled: true` to enable automated zone delegation configuration at edgeDNS provider.
-You don't need it for totally local test and can optionally skip it.
-Meanwhile in this how-to we will cover a fully operational end-to-end scenario.
-Support of other provider like Route53 is on our [Roadmap](https://github.com/AbsaOSS/k8gb/issues)
+You don't need it for local testing and can optionally be skipped.
+Meanwhile, in this section we will cover a fully operational end-to-end scenario.
 The other parameters do not need to be modified unless you want to do something special.
 E.g. to use images from private registry

   * Export Infoblox related information in the shell.
-Instead of $ variables use the actual versions
 ```sh
 export WAPI_USERNAME=<WAPI_USERNAME>
 export WAPI_PASSWORD=<WAPI_PASSWORD>